Please read the pre-script, it's there for a reason.

 It was subtle, but she was scanning the club herself, much like he was.
 Not continuously though, because she was putting most of her attention on her friends, having a good time, but about every fifteen seconds or so she looked around quickly, covering a different section every time.

 Might be trained.
 Too focused on the main club though, with her back to the VIP section, but that could just be because her friends sat down first.
 Or she's not that worried.

 Or she's just looking around.
 I need to stop reading so much into it.

 Eyal hadn't noticed the pattern.
 "She is something special.
 Looking to get lucky?
 I didn't get VIP tickets, so you're on your own for getting in there."

 "Oh, she's way out of my league," Harry laughed.
 "Besides, one-night stands aren't my thing."

 "Really?"
 Eyal raised an eyebrow, surprised, maybe even astonished.
-"In our business, what else is practical?
+"In our business, what else is reasonable?
 Where you might die any day and, in your case, spend months overseas?
-In war zones, no less?
-Makes for stressful relationships, especially with the secrecy."
+In war zones, no less?"

-"True, but I still prefer longer-term relationships.
+"No. I prefer longer-term relationships.
 Not that I've had many."
 Harry admitted.